hl7ch/ch-lab-report/input/pagecontent/profiles.md

 ### General Profiles for CH LAB-Report

+To provide a better overview, this implementation guide has divided the profiles into <i>General Profiles</i> and <i>Profiles for specific purposes</i>, the

 * [CH LAB Composition: Laboratory Report](StructureDefinition-ch-lab-report-composition.html)\
 This profile constrains the Composition resource for the purpose of laboratory test reports in Switzerland.
 * [CH LAB Device: Analyzer](StructureDefinition-ch-lab-report-device-analyzer.html)\